near/near-api-rs/README.md

 * Several ways to sign transactions (secret key, seed phrase, file, ledger, secure keychain).
 * Account key pool support to sign the transaction with different user keys to avoid nonce issues.

-The project requires **Rust 1.81+** for compiling with the `keystore` feature enabled.
+The minimum required version for full feature support is located in the [rust-version](./Cargo.toml#L4) field of the `Cargo.toml` file.
 However, it can still be compiled and used without the `keystore` feature on older versions of Rust.

 ## Features